fjnn/hvl-ele201/_pages/lectures/l0-intro.md

 ***Personal opinion:** it doesn't worth today, but many disagrees.*

 The embedded system is a bottomless well.
 It is impossible to cover everything in this course - and we don't need to.
-Embedded system world is a charming nerdy black hole that pulls you inside even more as you are willing to learn more.
+It is a charming nerdy black hole that pulls you inside even more as you are willing to learn more.
 Therefore we limit have to limit for this course at some point.

 For more: [How do computers read code](https://www.youtube.com/watch?v=QXjU9qTsYCc>) , The Evolution Of CPU Processing Power [Part 1](https://www.youtube.com/watch?v=sK-49uz3lGg&t=315s) [Part 2](https://www.youtube.com/watch?v=kvDBJC_akyg) [Part 3](https://www.youtube.com/watch?v=NTLwMgak3Fk).

 References